azurecz/azuretechacademy-architect-labs-day2/README.md

-# Azure Technical Academy - Architect day 2
+# Azure Technical Academy - Architect day2:  Architectures for running applications in cloud
 Second day is focusing on application architectures in Azure.

 Azure Stencils